abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 ![](https://i.imgur.com/5Up9bKc.png)

 **URI vs URL vs URN:** A URI is a string of characters used to identify a resource.
-- Both URL and URN are subset of a broad category _i.e._ URI.
+- Both URL and URN are subset of a broader category _i.e._ URI.
-- URL is a URI in which access info is explicitly defined i.e. `protocol + URN` makes up a URL.
+- URL is a URI in which access info is explicitly defined i.e. `protocol + hostname` makes up a URL.
 This way, they provide "pinpoint" access info by providing "how" and "where" of a resource.
 - URNs are URIs that use a `urn:` scheme.
 They also need to be unique and often used as a template that a parser may use to find an item.
 - There can be other identification that may not be a URL or URN.
 Ex - Data URI scheme: inline data in an HTML doc (`data:`).
 Since Data URI doesn't point anywhere but provide data itself, it is not URL (locator).